arcus/education_fellows/SQL.md

 * [Having Clause](#Having-Clause)

 ### Select Statement
 A **Select Statement** is used to specify which columns you would like to have returned as output from your **SQL** query.

-The basic components of a **Select Statement** are the `SELECT` and `FROM` key words.
+The basic components of a **Select Statement** are the `SELECT` and `FROM` keywords.

-The `FROM` key word is used to specify the table you would like to use as the base of your query, and the `SELECT` key word is used to provide a list of columns (from the table(s) referenced in your query) that you would like returned as output.
+The `FROM` keyword is used to specify the table you would like to use as the base of your query, and the `SELECT` keyword is used to provide a list of columns (from the table(s) referenced in your query) that you would like returned as output.

 **Select All Columns**